The London Undone ‘City of London Churches’ podcast series:

 19. Just outside the eastern gate of the City of London, the welcoming church of St Botolph without Aldgate hides London’s oldest organ.
 Hear it played and enjoy its Georgian surroundings.

-Thanks to Church watcher Becky Banfield, Rev Laura Jørgensen and Director of Music, Shanna Hart.
+Thanks to Church Watcher Becky Banfield, Rev Laura Jørgensen and Director of Music, Shanna Hart from St Botolph without Aldgate.

 20. Prominently placed on Guildhall Yard, this grand church has strong links with the City of London Corporation and the livery companies.
 Step inside for ceremonies, symbols and sensational stained glass windows.
-Thanks to Alexandra Epps from Art in the City, Tony Tucker from Friends of the City Churches and Canon David Parrott from the church.
+Thanks to Alexandra Epps from Art in the City, Tony Tucker from the Friends of the City Churches and Canon David Parrott from St Lawrence.

 21. Start your pilgrimage to Santiago de Compostela here, but before you leave don’t forget to listen to the church’s famous bells and look for the mummified corpse hiding in the tower.

-Thanks to Bell Ringer Dickon Love, Church Watcher Susan Konowich and Rev Tim Handley.
+Thanks to Bell Ringer Dickon Love, Church Watcher Susan Konowich and Rev Tim Handley from St James.

 22. St Vedast Alias Foster has a secret garden containing an ancient Syrian rock familiar to Agatha Christie, a Roman pavement and a memorial to a Russian soldier who is described thus: “This was a man”.

-With thanks to Jill Finch and Tony Tucker from Friends of the City Churches.
+With thanks to Jill Finch and Tony Tucker from the Friends of the City Churches.

 23. St Mary Aldermary is one of the few 17th century gothic churches you’ll find in the City of London.
 At lunch you’ll hear the hum of local workers enjoying their break but at the start and end of the day the relaxed breath of a meditation group.

-Thanks to Keith Billinghurst from Friends of the City Churches and Rev Paul Kennedy from Moot
+Thanks to Keith Billinghurst from the Friends of the City Churches and Rev Paul Kennedy from Moot